kartik-v/bootstrap-star-rating/README.md

     // with plugin options
     $("#input-id").rating(['min'=>1, 'max'=>10, 'step'=>2, 'size'=>'lg']);

+The `#input-id` is the identifier for the input (e.g. `type=number`) on your page, which is hidden automatically by the plugin.

-- Or you can directly initialize the plugin options via data attributes.
+Alternatively, you can directly call the plugin options by setting data attributes to your input field.

     <input id="input-id" type="number" data-size="lg" >